 The evaluation of whether Flash Flood!
-Vol.2 created curiosity was conducted through two questions - "Do you want to know more about flooding than before trying Flash Flood!?" and "Do you want to know more about geomorphology than before trying Flash Flood!?".
-68.0% (234/344) of respondents stated they did wish to learn more about flooding and 60.1% (207/344) wished to learn more about geomorphology.
-A breakdown of the data for the events and days is shown in Figure 8.
-Between the events, the level of curiosity regarding flooding was similar, with 67.9% (195/287) at SSEW and 68.4% (39/57) at the BGS Open Day wanting to know more, yet regarding geomorphology more participants at the BGS Open Day wanted to know more (64.9%, 37/57) than at SSEW (59.2%, 170/287), but neither were significant (p=0.48 and 0.25).
-The primary school pupils were more likely to want to know more about flooding (68.8%, 86/125) than the secondary school pupils (67.3%, 109/162), and were more likely to want to know about geomorphology (62.4% to 56.8%) - these differences were not significant (p=0.41 and 0.21).
+Vol.2 created curiosity was conducted through two questions: "Do you want to know more about flooding than before trying Flash Flood!?" and "Do you want to know more about geomorphology than before trying Flash Flood!?".
+A total of 68.0% (234 of 344 responses) of respondents stated they did wish to learn more about flooding, and 60.1% (207 of 344 responses) wished to learn more about geomorphology.
+A breakdown of the data for the events and days is shown in Fig. 8.
+Between the events, the level of curiosity regarding flooding was similar, with 67.9% (195 of 287 responses) at SSEW and 68.4%(39 of 57 responses) at the BGS Open Day wanting to know more, yet regarding geomorphology more participants at the